Every Student Matters Census

 Who will complete the Census?

-· Parents of JK-6 students will be asked to complete the Census online.
+· Parents of JK-6 students were asked to complete the Census online.

-· Students in Grades 7-12 will be asked to complete the Census in class between February 25th - March 7th.
+· Students in Grades 7-12 were asked to complete the Census in class.

 Is it mandatory?

-No. Census completion is voluntary; however a high level of completion will allow for more complete information about school communities.
+No. Census completion was voluntary; however a high level of completion allows for more complete information about school communities.

-Parents/guardians of Grade 7-12 students will receive information before the Census is administered, with the option to request that their child not participate in the process.
+Parents/guardians of Grade 7-12 students received information before the Census was administered, with the option to request that their child not participate in the process.

-What type of questions will be on the Census?
+What type of questions were on the Census?

-The Census consists of approximately 20 questions about wellbeing, family structure, gender, sexual orientation, religion, ethnicity, race, languages, nationality, disability and socio-economics.
+The Census consisted of approximately 20 questions about wellbeing, family structure, gender, sexual orientation, religion, ethnicity, race, languages, nationality, disability and socio-economics.

 How will responses be kept confidential and secure?

 The Census is confidential.
 We respect the privacy of our students and families.
-Data will be collected in a secure manner in accordance with applicable privacy legislation and best practices.
-Questionnaires will have unique access codes assigned to them.
-Data will be stored on internal KPR servers, and will only be accessed by a small number of staff, in order to analyze the data.
+Data was collected in a secure manner in accordance with applicable privacy legislation and best practices.
+Questionnaires have unique access codes assigned to them.
+Data is stored on internal KPR servers, and will only be accessed by a small number of staff, in order to analyze the data.
 Reports will never single out or identify a student or family, and will only be reported in a summarized way, to provide understanding of school communities’ needs.